Gift Icon

 3-speed automatic

-The second-generation Chevelle was created with a new distinctly shaped body and the long-hood/short-deck profile.
+The second-generation Chevelle was created with a new distinctly shaped body and a long-hood/short-deck profile.
 The new government-mandated side marker lighting was incorporated into these models.
 The Concours Estate Wagon was one of four distinctly designed Chevelle wagons, and a one-year Nomad was offered.

 Specs for the second generation of Chevelles: